colebaril/Website/content/about/index.en.md

  presence of California serogroup viruses and conducted generalized linear mixed modelling to identify relationships between mosquito activity and weather variables.

- After my M.Sc., I have been lucky to get a job with the Public Health Agency of Canada, starting on October 20, 2022.
-I will be working on public health projects that are important to me and I feel blesses that I have been given this opportunity.
+ After my M.Sc., I have been lucky to get a job with the Public Health Agency of Canada.
+I am involved with international and domestic public health projects that have a wide-reaching positive impact on global health.

 ## Hobbies